Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Examples and Comparisons

 \subsection{Zip code data}

-Here we apply our method to the zip code data \citep{LeCunBDHHHJ90}, where the training sample contains 7291 gray scale $16\times 16$ images of hand-written digits, and the class labels correspond to one of the ten digits from ``0'' to ``9''.
+We now analyze the zip code data \citep{LeCunBDHHHJ90}, where the training sample contains 7291 gray scale $16\times 16$ images of hand-written digits, and the class labels correspond to one of the ten digits from ``0'' to ``9''.
 The class labels are relatively balanced, with the most frequent digit ``0'' having a proportion of $16.8\%$ and the least frequent digit ``8'' having $7.6\%$.
 The test sample has 2007 images.
 The zip code data has been analyzed using a similar framework in \cite{Lei14}, but there the problem is converted to a binary one in an \textit{ad hoc} manner.
 Here we treat it much more naturally as a multiclass problem and reveal some interesting features.

-To start from a standard classifier, we use a simple $k$NN classifier with $k=10$ chosen by standard three fold cross-validation on the training sample.
-Then we generate the set-valued classifier with target class-specific coverage level $0.95$.
+We start from a $k$NN classifier with $k=10$ and generate an initial LABEL classifier with target class-specific coverage level of $0.95$.
 We use the split-conformal method described in \Cref{ss:split-conf}, using two thirds of the training sample to fit the classifier, and the remaining one third to find the thresholds $\hat t_y$.
-There are a few instances in the test sample such that $\hat{\mathbf H}(x)=\emptyset$, we firstly filled these instances by setting $\hat{\bf H}(x)=\{\hat y_{\rm knn}(x)\}$, the simple $10$NN classifier.

-From \Cref{tab:zip_size_ambi,tab:zip_cooccur} we see that the classifier gives good test sample coverage with small ambiguity.
-The co-occurrence matrix reported in \Cref{tab:zip_cooccur} indicates that \begin{itemize} \item Digits ``3'', ``5'', ``8'' are hard to tell from each other; \item Digits ``0'' and ``1'' are easy to classify; \item Digit ``7'' is also easy, but occasionally tends to be classified as ``2''. \end{itemize}

-We also illustrate the accretive completion method, which can detect additional ambiguous cases in the null region.
-The top row of \Cref{fig:ambi} gives some typical examples of the ambiguous images in the testing sample without applying the accretive completion algorithm.
-The bottom row of \Cref{fig:ambi} gives examples of images that are in the original null region but reported as ambiguous by accretive completion.
-The price to pay for eliminating the null predictions is to increase the ambiguity slightly, but we can see that many of the images that received multiple labels after accretive completion are truly ambiguous, even to the human eye, indicating that filling-in the null region with single label assignments can be potentially misleading.
+The top row of \Cref{fig:ambi} gives some typical examples of the ambiguous images in the testing sample using this initial classifier.
+Some of the instances in the test sample are such that $\hat{\mathbf H}(x)=\emptyset$, given that the thresholds of this initial classifier add up to more than one.
+We therefore used accretive completion to remove this null region.
+The bottom row of \Cref{fig:ambi} gives examples of images that are marked with multiple labels only after accretive completion.
+We can see that many of these images are truly ambiguous, even to the human eye, indicating that filling-in the null region with single label assignments can be potentially misleading.